 - Operation Cleo, in which defendants represented by 5 Paper Buildings were unanimous acquitted in alleged large-scale “copy cat” website fraud.

 Members act both for and against a broad spectrum of regulators, including the Competition and Markets Authority, National Trading Standards, the Driver and Vehicle Standards Agency, and local trading standards departments nationwide.
 With their wealth of experience at the highest level, members are ideally placed to provide strategic advice from the pre-charge stage, in restraint, throughout trial, and at confiscation.

-We have expertise in a wide range of consumer law issues - rogue traders, penalty charges, products safety, and intellectual property.
+We have expertise in the full range of consumer law issues, including rogue traders, penalty charges, products safety, and intellectual property.
 As well as prosecuting and defending criminal cases, our members appear in related civil proceedings.
 These include proceedings under Part 8 of the Enterprise Act, and cases before the Intellectual Property Enterprise Court.